sys-bio/tellurium/docs/installation.rst

     :figclass: align-center
     :target: https://github.com/sys-bio/tellurium#spyderFrontEndExample

 It's also possible to run Tellurium on the popular Jupyter notebook interface or Jupyter Lab.
-This can be accessed from Colab, NanoHub and can also be installed on hosting systems such as binder.
-The Windows installer provide desktop access to Juyter.
+This can be accessed from `Colab <https://colab.research.google.com/notebooks/intro.ipynb>`_ , `NanoHub <https://nanohub.org/>`_ and can also be installed on hosting systems such as `binder <https://mybinder.org/>`_.
+The Windows installer provide desktop access to Juyter notebook interface directly.

 Using **Tellurium With CoLab**